sims-lab/CapCruncher/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to capture-c's documentation!
+Welcome to ccanalyser documentation!
 =====================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   ccanalyser.rst
+   installing.rst
+   running_the_pipeline.rst

 Indices and tables
 ==================